Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 Helpful Tips for Visiting Tokyo Disneyland with a Toddler

-- If you want to do a meet-and-greet with a character, you need an Entry Request, which you can get through the Tokyo Disney Resort App.
+• Some meet-and-greets with a character require an Entry Request, which you can get through the Tokyo Disney Resort App.

-- If your little one wants to dress like a princess and it’s their birthday, you can make a reservation for them at the Bippity Boppity Boutique where they can choose a princess dress, shoes, get their hair and makeup done, and get photos taken.
+• If your little one wants to dress like a princess and it’s their birthday, you can make a reservation for them at the Bippity Boppity Boutique where they can choose a princess dress, shoes, get their hair and makeup done, and get photos taken.
 Your child can also take some of the items home depending on the package you choose.
-(Note that this service is closed at the moment due to COVID-19.)

 Below are the rides that we tried and our thoughts.
 (Note that all kids are different — just because my kid liked/disliked a ride, that doesn’t mean your child will have the same reaction!)